LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/scope/introduction.rst

 .. index:: ! local scope

 **Local scope** refers to variables declared and initialized inside a function or block.
-Those variables can only be referenced inside of the block or function.
-In the example above, ``b`` has local scope.
-Referencing or attempting to update these variables outside of the function can lead to a scoping error.
+A locally scoped variable can only be referenced inside of the block or function in which it is defined.
+In the example above, ``b`` has a local scope limited to the ``coolFunction()`` function.
+Referencing or attempting to update ``b`` outside of the function leads to a scoping error.

 .. admonition:: Try It!